 - Please use the official logo and templates, located under oliver/Public/Public Relations, for all i10 presentations or posters

-- Coffee and soft drinks are charged using the kitchen iPad on the drinks fridge.
+- Coffee and soft drinks are charged using the iPads on the drinks fridge and near the coffee machine in the kitchen.

 - And when it's time to leave our chair, please check our Bye page for helpful information what to do.